beechovsky/Perl/README.md

 # Perl
-Various Perl bits to solve small problems
+Various Perl bits to solve small problems, all using version 5.010